Vishal-4323/Jellyfin-Deployment/README.md

 - Then, copy files from my local system to EC2 instance using **scp** command.
 - After, created a dockerfile build jellyfin image and add files from EC2 instance to docker image.
 - To run docker commands it needs to use sudo.
 If you want to allow non-priviledged users to run docker commands use following documentation https://docs.docker.com/engine/install/linux-postinstall/.
-- After, Created the image using following command.
+- After, Created the image by executing the command.
 ```docker
 sudo docker build -t myapp .
 ```